mnuryyev/handson/src/content/wiki/en/03-networks/02_tcpip-stack.md

 date: "2026-04-11"
 ---

 TCP/IP is the fundamental protocol stack of the internet.
 Unlike OSI (7 layers), TCP/IP uses 4 layers.
-Understanding how data is encapsulated and transmitted at each level is critical for network diagnostics and development.

 ---